lgw2/lgw2.github.io/_teaching/csci127-summer-2020/readings/practicum_review_1.md

 Part 2 will consist of one programming question, which will be taken directly from the optional activities found in the reading assignment pages.

 You may use a computer to develop your answers.
-You may only use the internet to access the interactive python textbook, the Pythontutor code visualizer, the online python documentation or previous python programs that you wrote for this course (Labs 1-4 and Programs 1-2).
+You may only use the internet to access the interactive Python textbook, the Pythontutor code visualizer, the online Python documentation or previous Python programs that you wrote for this course (Labs 1-4 and Programs 1-2).

 ## Practice quiz
 Coming soon!